alexander-close/hangman316/README.md

 This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.

+Contents so far:

-So far we have the file milestone_2.py, which prompts the user for a single letter to guess to a randomly selected fruit, and checks the input.
+- milestone_2.py, which prompts the
+user for a single letter to guess to a randomly selected fruit, and checks the input.
+- milestone_3.py, contains two functions that 1) takes in an input guess and checks it against requirements 2) checks whether the letter is in the word (not in this file but presumably the 'word' defined in milestone_2.py).